Tapioca/Client-php/README.md

 	        {
 	            "_tapioca": { […] },
 	            "title": "ACME DISINTEGRATING PISTOL",
-	            "desccription": "ACME Disintegrating Pistols, when they disintegrate, they distinegrate!"
+	            "description": "ACME Disintegrating Pistols, when they disintegrate, they distinegrate!"
 	        }
 	    ]
 	}